-From a history of careful conservation of IPv4 addresses, where some 77% of allocated or assigned IPv4 addresses are advertised in the BGP routing table, a comparable IPv6 figure of 35% does not look all that impressive.
+From a history of careful conservation of IPv4 addresses, where some 85% of allocated or assigned IPv4 addresses are advertised in the BGP routing table, a comparable IPv6 figure of 34% does not look all that impressive.
 But that's not the point.
 We chose the 128-bit address size in IPv6 to allow addresses to be used without overriding concerns about conservation.
-We are allowed to be inefficient in address utilisation.
+We're allowed to be inefficient in address utilisation in IPv6!

-At the start of 2024 we have advertised an IPv6 address span which is the equivalent of some 152,000 /32s, or some 9.9 billion end-site /48 prefixes.
-That is just 0.004% of the total number of /48 prefixes in IPv6.
+At the start of 2025 we've advertised an IPv6 address span which is the equivalent of some 160,000 /32s, or some 10.5 billion end-site /48 prefixes.
+That is just 0.0037% of the total number of /48 prefixes in IPv6.